reqable/reqable-docs/en-US/getting-started/installation/index.md

 Step 2: Open Settings -> Downloaded Profile -> Select Reqable CA -> Install the certificate file just downloaded.

 Step 3: Trust the certificate, Settings -> General -> About -> Certificate Trust Settings -> Turn on the switch.

+### Special cases

+In some special cases, HTTPS traffic may not be decrypted properly even if the certificate has been installed.
+Common cases include the following.

+- The network request enables certificate pinning, requiring the server to return a specified certificate.

+- The network request enables two-way verification, requiring the client to upload a certificate to the server for verification.

+- The application uses the built-in CA certificates for verification instead of the system CA certificates.